mpalourdio/ng-http-loader/README.md

 If you experience errors like below, **please double check the version you use.**

-``ERROR in Error: Metadata version mismatch for module [...]/angular/node_modules/ng-http-loader/ng-http-loader .module.d.ts, found version x, expected y, resolving symbol AppModule in [...]/angular/src/app.module.ts``
+``ERROR in Error: Metadata version mismatch for module [...]/angular/node_modules/ng-http-loader/ng-http-loader.module.d.ts, found version x, expected y [...]``

 ## Requirements - HttpClientModule